PrefectHQ/prefect/docs/orchestration/execution/overview.md

 # Flow will NOT be picked up by this agent
 ```

-:::tip Empty Labels
+!!! tip Empty Labels
     An empty label list is effectively considered a label.
 This means that if you register a flow with no environment labels it will only be picked up by Agents which also do not have labels specified.
 :::